 Fall, academic year Language: English.
 Prereqs: Hungarian language and culture course recommended.
 Housing: Dormitory.
 Details: Hungarian language course.
 Choose from Eötvös Lorand University courses and Collegium courses offered in English.
 Independent study project possible depending on students' preparation and interests.
 Non-tuition educational expenses: Same

 Fall Language: English.
 Prereqs: junior or senior standing at time of enrollment.
 Background in art history, studio art, modern languages or the humanities.
 Housing: Host family.
 Details: Learn to read a city by studying medieval and renaissance Florence.
 Italian language course.
 Studio art options include a Drawing and Portraiture class, an workshops in restoration techniques or gilding.
 Emphasis on reading art and architecture.
 Non-tuition educational expenses: Higher

-Fall, Spring Language: English.
+Fall (mid-September to mid-December, spring (January to late May) Language: English.
 Prereqs: 2.75 GPA.
 Housing: Dormitory.
 Details: Fine arts (studio art), illustration & design, animation & games art.
-Fall semester: mid-September-mid-December.
-Spring: January-late May.
 Non-tuition educational expenses: Same